mjbright/Containers-as-servers/1.BasicSSHServer_with_user_password/README.md

 Although use of ssh login is not the 'container' or micro-service way, this provides a neat solution to have a bunch of 'virtual' servers for testing.

-The Dockerfile creates an extension of the latest Ubuntu image, installing openssh-server, whois, sudo packages.
+The Dockerfile creates an extension of the latest Ubuntu (or Alpine) image, installing openssh-server, whois, sudo packages.

 We also create a dummy user with username 'user' and password 'password'.
 We enable sudo for this user.